 Tighten each of the following components to at preferred angle until hand-tight with the correct item in your toolkit:

-- Bell - use the phillips head (a.k.a. plus-shaped) screwdriver on the underside of the bell
+- Bell - use the Philips head (a.k.a. plus-shaped) screwdriver on the underside of the bell

 Double check that your throttle is not installed too closely to the brake handle.
 If placed too close, friction can cause the throttle to get stuck which can be very dangerous.
 Be sure to leave a visible gap of about half a centimeter between your throttle and brake handle.